 “Okay okay—got it.”
 I raise my hands in mock surrender.
 “Sunlight good.
 Moonlight bad.”

 “Nothing changes.”
 Gyrax grips his battle axe with his least wounded hand (his right).
 “Tread light and talk soft.
-Kill any threats as fast as you can.”
+Dispatch threats as fast as you can.”

 “Aye.”
 Nyanti nods.
 “My magic has been heavily taxed.
 I might be able to break a few more rushes.
 But the rise of the moon will dim our chances.”